jacquuouille/ecom/README.md

 In the video below, you will be able to see 2 sides of the e-commerce template app:
 - **User side:**
     - the user creates an account from the Sign-up page.
     - once logged in, the shopping page shows up.
-The user can select items to visualize them. he can also add them to their shopping bag if we wants to purchase them.
+The user can select items to visualize them. he can also add them to their shopping bag if he wants to purchase them.
     - the user can have a look at their shopping bag and the total price related to the chose articles.
 He can remove items.

 - **Admin side:**